jmickey/gottleships/README.md

 # Gottleships: Go(Ba)ttleships

 Single player implementation of the Battleships game in Go with a client/server architecture that communicates over raw sockets, complete with a terminal based UI (TUI).
-I originally created Gottleships as part of an assignment for university (UNE COSC340).
+I originally created Gottleships as part of an assignment for university.

 ## Building & Running